 Cards show the name, repository URL, quick links to project branches and prebuilds, and the branch and timestamp of the latest prebuild.

 The list will show repositories from one of your git providers.
 Select a different provider if necessary.
 You may also be prompted to configure our GitHub app, the first time a project is created for a GitHub account.
-The new project will be associated with the current team selected in the dashboard.
+The new project will be associated with the current organization selected in the dashboard.

-Team members can configure Prebuilds, and set the workspace class used for project workspaces, in project settings.
+Organization members can configure Prebuilds, and set the workspace class used for project workspaces, in project settings.

 You can remove a project using the “Remove project” action from a project card.